burrrata/crypto-comix/docs/doc6.md

 ## Prerequisites

+- A name and mission statement for your CAO.
 - An Ethereum wallet.
 - At least 0.1 `ETH` (likely 0.3 or more).
-- At least 25 `DAI` (likely more).
+- A physical `$25` check payable to Wyoming Secretary of State.
+- A Wyoming physical address or registered agent.
 - A few hours of time.

-- A name and mission statement for your CAO.
+> You might also need $200+ to pay the IRS for a 501c3 designation.

 ## DAO